microsoft/AcademicContent/README.md

 * [Azure for Students Starter](https://azure.microsoft.com/en-us/free/students-starter-faq/) | use select Azure products like App Services for free - no credit card required with academic verification
 * [Azure Free Account](https://azure.microsoft.com/en-us/free/) | $200 in Azure for one month with free tier of services - requires credit card and probably the best fit for faculty evaluating Azure for course instruction unless your organization has a grant or enterprise agreement.

-Your feedback is appreciated - please fork this repo and contribute!

-To report any issues, please [log a GitHub issue](Issues).
-Include the content section, module number and title, along with any error messages and screenshots.
+## Navigating through this Repository

-## Learn by doing with our [hands-on labs](Labs)
+### Learn by doing with our [hands-on labs](Labs)

-Check out our hands-on labs that can be used on your own or in the classroom.
+* Check out our hands-on labs that can be used on your own or in the classroom.
 They also make for fun, easy-to-run workshops!

 | Lab Categories | |
 | - | - |